-How to Create a Remote Work Resume That Will Help You Land an Interview
+How to Make a CV That Will Help You Land a Remote Job

-As COVID-19 continues to cause work disruptions in some parts of the world, people need to know how to create a remote work resume that will impress employers who are looking for winning remote jobs.
+As working from home becomes the norm, more people need to know how to create a cv that will impress employers who are looking for standout job candidates.

-A resume for remote work is the first thing that employers will see.
-With so many applicants, the competition is fierce, which means you will need to create an outstanding remote work resume that will stand out from the crowd.
+With so many applicants, the competition is fierce, which means you will need to make a cv that will grab their attention.

 - Ultimate Guide to Getting Paid for Reading Email

-2. Talk About the Kind of Value You Bring to the Business
+Include the Value You Will Bring to the Business

 Ask yourself – what can you bring to the remote workplace that other candidates may struggle with?